 What is Smilelove?

-Smilelove is a mail-order clear aligners company that began straightening teeth in 2017, making it one of the newest competitors to the game.
+Smilelove is a mail-order clear aligners company that began creating teeth-straightening aligners in 2017, making it one of the newest competitors to the game.
 At-home clear aligners are quickly gaining popularity because, in theory, they are fast, convenient and affordable, especially compared with traditional braces.